 This weekend I decided to binge-watch David Attenborough’s breathtaking new series, Our Planet.
 Like its predecessors, it features impossibly beautiful footage of wild places from the frozen Arctic to lush rainforests and scorching African deserts, and exclusive glimpses into the lives of our incredible co-evolutionary kin.
 Only this time, the series’ tone is more ominous and its message more urgent, set as it is amid the planet’s sixth mass extinction event wherein we’ve already lost a staggering 60% of monitored vertebrate life per 1970 levels.
-A Palpable sense of loss pervades this new series, with frequent exhortations that we act before the loss of life spreads even further and irrevocably.
-What makes such loss particularly poignant is that it is the incalculable loss of cherished, irreplaceable earth kin who have been prematurely condemned to death due to our selfish and wayward actions.
+A Palpable sense of nostalgia pervades this new series- for what we’ve already lost and what we are about to- with frequent exhortations that we act before the loss of life spreads even further and irrevocably.
+What makes this unprecedented phenomenon particularly poignant is that it entails the incalculable loss of cherished, irreplaceable earth kin who have been prematurely condemned to death due to our selfish and wayward actions.

 One particularly heart-wrenching scene in the series was simply too much to bear: that of walruses tumbling to their deaths after ascending perilous rocky peaks in a desperate search for resting spaces away from overcrowded beaches.
 Walruses depend on sea ice for resting, hunting, and birthing their pups.
 Yet with their former icy homes in the Arctic literally melting away due to anthropogenic climate change, they’ve been forced to flee in search of new ones on dry land.
 The image of the mighty walrus trapped at the edge of the rocky cliff, with nowhere left to go, is a fitting metaphor for our times: standing as we are at the precipice of climate and ecological catastrophe.
 More importantly, it’s a stinging indictment of our rapacious plundering of the earth to the point of altering timeless biogeophysical processes, and our ongoing inactivity as the consequences of our actions tear the rich tapestry of life asunder.